Generic Name: budesonide (bue-DES-oh-nide)

 - Barbiturates (eg, phenobarbital), carbamazepine, hydantoins (eg, phenytoin), or rifampin because they may decrease budesonide powder's effectiveness

-- Ritodrine or live vaccines because the risk of their side effects may be increased by budesonide powder
+- Live vaccines or ritodrine because the risk of their side effects may be increased by budesonide powder

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if budesonide powder may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.